DansDesigns/ComBadge/README.md

 to the back and solder the TouchPin cable to this.

 If using Metal Front.stl, you need to solder or screw the TouchPin cable to the rear-side.
-Also the rear-side will need to be insulated before mounting components, Powder-Coat or Tape will be fine for this.
+The rear-side will need to be insulated before mounting components, Powder-Coat or Tape will be fine for this.

 ```